ViktorGrant/Microsoft-365-Excel-Tutorial-Building-a-Simple-Budget/README.md

-# Microsoft 365 Tutorial: Excell Budget
+# Microsoft 365 Tutorial: Excel Budget
 This tutorial introduces key Microsoft 365 tools and provides a hands-on walkthrough of Excel by creating and managing a personal budget

-# 💰 Microsoft 365 Excel Budget Tutorial

 ## ✅ Step 1: Open Microsoft 365
 - Go to [www.microsoft365.com](https://www.microsoft365.com)